 The Justin Wynn Fund presents four major awards every year.
 These awards honor exemplary youth and adults from across Evanston.

-The Justin Wynn Award is presented annually to two fourth graders from each of District 65’s 12 elementary schools.
+The Justin Wynn Award is presented annually to select fourth graders from each of District 65’s elementary schools.
 Recipients are selected by their teachers and other school staff for exhibiting strong leadership, citizenship, and sportsmanship - characteristics that were central to Justin Wynn during his life.
-Awards are presented at an annual brunch in May which is attended by approximately 300 people from across Evanston including Evanston’s mayor, school officials, and other community members.
+Awards are presented at an annual ceremony in May which is attended by approximately 300 people from across Evanston including Evanston’s mayor, school officials, and other community members.

 Each of the award recipients, or “Wynners”, are invited to participate in the Justin Wynn Leadership Academy until their graduation from high school.
-Starting with the first class of award recipients in 1988, more than 500 students have received the Justin Wynn Award and all have played a role in celebrating Justin’s legacy.
+Starting with the first class of award recipients in 1988, almost 700 students have received the Justin Wynn Award and all have played a role in celebrating Justin’s legacy.

 The Buddy Portugal Award honors an adult in the community who has made an outstanding contribution to Evanston’s youth.
 The recipient is selected by the Justin Wynn Fund Board of Directors from a list of nominees put forth by the Justin Wynn Fund community.
 The award is presented at the annual gala, The Red Tie Soirée.
 Prior to 2011, this honor was named the Adult Leadership Award.
 The award was renamed after Buddy Portugal who was instrumental in the formation of the Justin Wynn Leadership Academy.